Xu Fangyu 徐方宇

 This monograph focuses on the role of the belief in and worship of the Hung King in the process of Vietnamese state and nation-building from the the 14th Century to today.
 Xu Fangyu works with a range of theories associated with scholars such as Eric Hobsbawm, Maurice Halbwachs, Michel Foucault, Benedict Anderson, Victor Turner, Henri Bergson, and Pierre Bourdieu, combining their theoretical frameworks to deal with the phenomenon of the Hung King.
 While occasionally misunderstanding or poorly defining its terms, the book is nevertheless notable for providing a new account of the Hung King as folklore.
 Departing from conventional accounts of the Hung King as a “historical fact” 历史事实, the author considers the Hung King to be a “social fact” 社会事实 (pp.16).

 The book’s most important theoretical contribution is to study the Hung King as the “‘institutionalized’ choice of Vietnam to build a nation-state identity across the country as well as throughout the world” (pp. xxii).
 This contrasts with positivist historical approaches that take history to be the practice of confirming or denying the existence of the Hung King.
 Xu approaches the legend and worship of the Hung King as a form of “collective memory” 集体记忆, which was created at the intersection of views by the Vietnamese government and by ordinary people (pp. 16).
-By refering to well-known works on memory, Xu holds that “collective memory” can be transmitted through religious ritual (Emile Durkheim), ceremonial ritual (Paul Connerton), and performance (Henri Bergson).
+By referring to well-known works on memory, Xu holds that “collective memory” can be transmitted through religious ritual (Emile Durkheim), ceremonial ritual (Paul Connerton), and performance (Henri Bergson).
 Xu also draws on Eric Hobsbawm’s theory of invented tradition.
 She describes collective memory as a strategy for inventing traditions of a community comprised of people who share the same memory of historical events.
 In her interpretation of Hobsbawm, the invented tradition, when applied to a nation, turns into the essence of “nationalism,” the “nation-state,” and its “national symbol.”

 Although Xu cites Halbwachs, her understanding of “collective memory” is at odds with his original conceptualization, using “collective memory” mainly to refer to what Halbwachs terms “historical memory” (Halbwachs 1992, pp. 222).
 The “owner” of Halbachs’ “historical memory” does not remember the events directly, but perceives them through social institutions that combine individual memories for people who share a past experience.
 In Halbwachs theoretical framework, the Hung King can only be historical past, not individual past or personal memory.
 Reconstructed through archival and written materials, archeological discovery, and administrative and cultural activities, the author’s arguments about the Hung King are more convincing when she uses terms such as “imagined community” and “invented tradition.”
 The memory of Hung King has influenced the process of inventing the so-called “Vietnamese four-thousand-year-old tradition.”
 As Xu points out, the worship of the Hung King helped to trigger national consciousness, nurturing patriotic feelings and national identity, while promoting the Vietnamese tradition of respecting and memorizing ancestors (226).